 As per STECF 19-13, assessment of economic and technical indicators for small scale fleet segments is challenging.
 Economic indicators are generally calculated based on the assumption that fishing is the main economic activity of the fleet segments being assessed.
 This is often not the case for small-scale fishing fleets where fishing is often only a supplementary source of income.
+STECF -20-11 notes that given that the Mediterranean and Black Sea is composed mainly by small scale fleets, the technical indicators are unlikely to provide any reliable information to assess the balance in this sea basin.

 It is important to highlight that as from 2017 data, clustering was introduced for data confidentiality reasons, as described in Annex II.
 Moreover, especially for the small-scale vessels, the composition of fleet segments is always changing due to the registered gears and the 'dominance criteria' (listed in Commission Decision 2008/949/EC; Annex I, section A2.2), so there are inherent inconsistencies even when not considering clusters.